 For instance, Cub Cadet and Husqvarna have taken the necessary steps to ensure that their machines are safe to operate.
 While the latter is one of the safest mowers on the market, it has a few safety features that are different from the others.

 Husqvarna has safety switches under the seat designed to notify you about your weight while mowing.
-There are also automatic stops that can be triggered if you get tripped up or falls down.
+I also like the automatic stops that can be triggered if you get tripped up or falls down.

 Interesting Read: How to Bypass Safety Switches on a Lawn Mower